-The Society welcomes poster proposals from graduate students on all aspects of economic and/or social history covering a wide range of periods and countries, and particularly welcomes papers of an interdisciplinary nature and papers from women and other under-represented groups.
-Poster presenters will produce both a three-minute video introducing their research, which will be posted on the conference website, and a normal poster to bring along to the conference.
+The Society welcomes poster proposals from graduate students on all aspects of economic and/or social history covering a wide range of periods and countries, and particularly welcomes posters of an interdisciplinary nature and posters from women and other under-represented groups.

 Poster presenters will normally be at an early stage of pursuing their PhD, but should have completed at least one year of full-time PhD study by the time of the conference.
 Graduate students who have previously presented a poster will be eligible to apply to present a paper in the New Researcher session in a subsequent year, but may present in the poster session only once during their graduate career.

-We hope to hold the conference in person but may have to revert to a virtual format if coronavirus-related restrictions are too onerous.
 The poster session will be held on Saturday after lunch and during the Saturday afternoon tea/coffee break.
 It offers students an excellent opportunity to showcase and gain feedback on early-stage work in a supportive environment.
-Those wishing to be considered for inclusion in the programme must submit an application by 21 November 2021.
+Those wishing to be considered for inclusion in the programme must submit an application by 22 November 2023.
 This should provide:

 **The abstract should explain the background to the poster; the questions addressed; the sources and methods employed; and likely conclusions.